Racial segregation: United States

-After the passage of Jim Crow laws which segregated African Americans and Whites, the people who were negatively affected by those laws saw no progress in their quest for equality.
-Racial segregation was not a new phenomenon, as illustrated by the fact that almost four million Blacks had been enslaved before the Civil War.
-The laws which were passed segregated African Americans from Whites in order to enforce a system of white supremacy.
-Signs were used to show non Whites where they could legally walk, talk, drink, rest, or eat.
-For those places that were racially mixed, Blacks had to wait until all White customers were dealt with.
-Rules were also enforced that restricted African Americans from entering white stores.
-Segregated facilities extended from white only schools to white-only graveyards.
+In the United States, racial segregation was mandated by law in some states and enforced along with anti-miscegenation laws (prohibitions against interracial marriage), until the U.S. Supreme Court led by Chief Justice Earl Warren struck down racial segregation.

-After the passage of the Thirteenth Amendment abolishing slavery in America, racial discrimination became regulated by the so-called Jim Crow laws, which mandated strict segregation of the races.
+After the passage of the Thirteenth Amendment abolishing Slavery in the United States, Jim Crow laws were introduced to codify racial discrimination.
+The laws mandated strict segregation of the races.
 Though many of these laws were passed shortly after the Civil War ended, they only became formalized after the end of the Reconstruction era in 1877.
 The period that followed the Reconstruction era is known as the nadir of American race relations.
-The legislation (or in some states, such as Florida, the state constitutions) that mandated segregation lasted at least until a 1968 ruling by the U.S. Supreme Court outlawed all forms of segregation.

 While the U.S. Supreme Court majority in the 1896 Plessy v.
-Ferguson case explicitly permitted "separate but equal" facilities (specifically, transportation facilities), Justice John Marshall Harlan, in his dissent, protested that the decision was an expression of white supremacy; he predicted that segregation would "stimulate aggressions ... upon the admitted rights of colored citizens", "arouse race hate", and "perpetuate a feeling of distrust between [the] races.
+Ferguson case explicitly permitted "separate but equal" facilities (specifically, transportation facilities), Justice John Marshall Harlan, in his dissent, protested that the decision would "stimulate aggressions ... upon the admitted rights of colored citizens", "arouse race hate", and "perpetuate a feeling of distrust between [the] races.
 Feelings between Whites and Blacks were so tense, even the jails were segregated."

 Elected in 1912, President Woodrow Wilson tolerated the extension of segregation throughout the federal government that was already underway.
 In World War I, Blacks were drafted and served in the United States Army in segregated units.
-Black combat soldiers were often poorly trained and equipped, and new draftees were put on the front lines in dangerous missions.
 The U.S. military was still heavily segregated in World War II.
 The air force and the marines had no Blacks enlisted in their ranks.
 There were Blacks in the Navy Seabees.
 The army had only five African-American officers.
 In addition, no African-American would receive the Medal of Honor during the war, and their tasks in the war were largely reserved to noncombat units.
 Black soldiers had to sometimes give up their seats in trains to the Nazi prisoners of war.